fajieyuan/WSDM2019-nextitnet/README.md

-Generative Sequential Recommendation Models Based on Autoregressive Generation
+## This is the first Generative Sequential Recommendation Model Based on Autoregressive Generation

 ## PyTorch version 1: https://github.com/syiswell/NextItNet-Pytorch